ysdn2019/Graduates-List/graduates/hannah-drynan.md

 ---
 path: /work/Interdisciplinary-Research-Practical-Handbook
 graduate: Hannah Drynan
-mainimg: /assets/work/Drynan_Hannah_project1_web_main.jpg
+cover: /assets/work/Drynan_Hannah_project1_web_main.jpg
-thumbnailimg: /assets/work/Drynan_Hannah_project1_web_thumbnail_portrait.jpg
+thumbnail: /assets/work/Drynan_Hannah_project1_web_thumbnail_portrait.jpg
 title: Interdisciplinary Research Practical Handbook & Case Study
 groupmembers:
-fields: Book Design, Environmental, Information Design
+category: Book Design, Environmental, Information Design
 mediumdimensions: Books, Editorial
 description: The Interdisciplinary Research Practical Handbook is designed as a resource for both students and teachers.
 The book describes what interdisciplinary research is and why it is so important.
 The case study books are used to show real life teams that used interdisciplinary research to come up with a solution to a large problem.
 digitallink: